INTRODUCTION

 Incorporating cutting board hygiene into your routine is easier than it seems.
 Consider these habits:

-- Daily checks: Ensure boards are clean, dry and free of wear before use.
+- Daily Checks: Ensure boards are clean, dry and free of wear before use.

-- Teach others: Share the importance of this practice with family members to ensure consistency in the kitchen.
+- Teach Others: Share the importance of this practice with family members to ensure consistency in the kitchen.

 CONCLUSION

-Using separate cutting boards is a small, straightforward step that yields significant hygiene benefits.
+Using separate cutting boards is a small and straightforward step that yields significant hygiene benefits.
 It protects your family from harmful bacteria, ensures safer meals and promotes better hygiene practices in the kitchen.
 By selecting the right boards, keeping them clean and organising them effectively, you can make cross-contamination a thing of the past.
-Prioritising cutting board hygiene is an investment in your family’s health and wellbeing.
+Prioritising cutting board hygiene is an investment in your family’s health and overall wellbeing.